 R/V Rachel Carson

-The R/V Rachel Carson can support up to 28 persons including crew for daily operations while 13 persons can be accomodated for multi-day operations.
+Carson is 72 ft in length, 26 ft. beam, and a 14 foot draft.
+The normal cruising speed is 9 knots.
+Carson can support up to 28 persons including crew for daily operations while 13 persons can be accomodated for multi-day operations.
 The vessel boasts four marine heads with showers, a fully functional galley, and a wet and dry lab.

 Interested in planning a cruise on Carson?
 Check out information on Cruise Planning